Small Avalanche Exercise 1

 Ian: Surely if c then d when a is now double atari, looks miserable to me anyway. :-)

 Charles Black should probably answer e, if the ladder is good for White.
-White is happy to give up the rubbishy shape of the white+circle stones, for the outside.
+White is happy to give up the rubbishy shape of the stones, for the outside.

-dnerra: W1 may look like fighting spirit, but I think it is just bad.
+dnerra: may look like fighting spirit, but I think it is just bad.
 I still stand by my original assessment that White has no good play after offering the small nadare.
 (It would be quite shocking to me if White could bump into the hane at the head of two stones without penalty when he has no tactical compensation.)

-B6 fills at white+circle.
+fills at .

-Charles This white+circle is a very good example of ko lock.
+Charles This is a very good example of ko lock.
 I basically agree with dnerra that White's position is bad.
 But, look at how far you get in this case with the refuse to play bad moves? principle.
 (Perhaps this page of comment should now be edited and go under that as title.)

 Bill: I agree that most of this discussion deserves its own page, but there are a number of lessons to be drawn from it.
 Mostly it is about a particular difficult situation for White, how White can make the best of it and how Black can exploit it.